The Rio Grande Recorder Society is a chapter of the American Recorder Society.

 levels to meet others and develop their musical skills.

-Exciting Upcoming Event: 2015 October Workshop!
+Exciting Upcoming Event: 2015 October Workshop - Registration Now Open!

 Today, the recorder is known as flauto dolce in Italian (sweet flute), flute-a-bec, in French, with equivalents in other languages.
 Recorders are made in a variety of sizes/voices, the most common are sopranino, soprano, alto (treble), tenor, bass and great bass.
 View sopranino, soprano, alto, tenor, bass Most of today's recorders are replicas of those made in the Renaissance and Baroque periods.
 Take a Virtual Tour of Music History.